ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 ### Genbank Collection
 Genbank Collection is the collection identifier provided by GenBank.
 Only collections properly registered with GenBank, and with their assigned identifier entered into Arctos, may access all Arctos-to-GenBank tools.

+To register a collection with Genbank or to make institutional updates, please contact:

+Shobha Sharma, PhD
+Staff Scientist
+GenBank Taxonomy
+NCBI/NLM/NIH

 ## Contacts
 The contacts section is the top section on the right side of the manage collection page.